OpenDreamKit/OpenDreamKit/Workshops.rst

 - Graduate student training program of GDR-IM in France
 - CIRM, Oberwolfach, RISC, ...

+One training workshop organized by Orsay (Loïc) in France, with lectures by Neil/Hans/...
+3 jours / 40 personnes.
+16k euros

+Action JDev 2017 et 2019: 2 x 2500 euros

+Two local (for onsite persons, so no local expenses) workshop organized by Orsay (in Orsay and Grenoble?) by Loïc on code optimization with Python/Cythran/...
+3 jours 3-4000 euros.

 Notes from Neil on the IPython Workshops
 ========================================